 Barry Blaustein, whose work on “Saturday Night Live” in the early 1980s and collaborations with Eddie Murphy across film and television made him one of Hollywood’s most influential comedy writers, has died.
 He was 71.

-Chapman University’s Dodge College of Film and Media Arts, where Blaustein had been a screenwriting professor since 2012, confirmed his death.
-He had been diagnosed with Parkinson’s disease in 2017 and learned last month that he had stage 4 pancreatic cancer, according to reports.
+Chapman University’s Dodge College of Film and Media Arts confirmed the death on May 12, 2026.
+He had been diagnosed with Parkinson’s disease in 2017 and learned last month that he had stage 4 pancreatic cancer.

 A Partnership That Reshaped Late Night

-Born Barry Wayne Blaustein on September 10, 1954, he was raised on Long Island, New York, and attended W.T.
-Clarke High School before graduating from New York University with a Bachelor of Arts degree.
+Born Barry Wayne Blaustein on Sept.
+10, 1954, he was raised on Long Island, New York, and attended W.T.
+Clarke High School before graduating from New York University with a bachelor’s degree in arts.
 An internship at NBC News in New York served as his entry point into the entertainment industry.

 Blaustein and writing partner David Sheffield joined “Saturday Night Live” in 1980 for its sixth season, the same year Eddie Murphy arrived as a cast member.
 What followed was one of the most productive collaborations in sketch comedy history, with Blaustein and Sheffield writing exclusively for Murphy and creating characters including Gumby, Buckwheat, Mr. Robinson, Velvet Jones and James Brown’s Celebrity Hot Tub.